Blog | Entrepreneurship

 So how do you start something new (like investing or entrepreneurship) if your number-one partner isn’t interested?
 That’s the million-dollar question.

-And after some careful thought, I’ve decided there are four clear options for women facing this dilemma (I’m using investing in my examples, but the same concept applies to women seeking to start any business new venture):
+Here are four clear options for people facing this dilemma (while using investing in the following examples, the same concept applies to anyone seeking to start any business new venture):

-4. Don’t invest.
-It pains me to include this option, but the reality is that many women opt for it because they are worried about the marital ramifications of option three.
-The only advice I can offer is to try a different negotiation strategy at a later date to see if your partner will come around — sometimes, timing is everything.
+Oftentimes, however, this is the only option, as becoming a solo investor may have negative relationship ramifications of option three.
+If you’re here, try a different negotiation strategy at a later date to see if your partner will come around — sometimes, timing is everything.

-As I just mentioned, timing is everything.
+As just mentioned, timing is everything.
 So, whenever possible, include your spouse or partner in the process early on (after you’ve done some foundational homework).
 This may start as simply as drawing his attention to a newspaper article about the trends of your local real estate market.
 Or break out the board game CASHFLOW to help illustrate how rental income could change your financial future.
-You could also start a candid conversation about money, and ask questions about his relationship to it (I explain this tactic in more detail in my book Rich Woman).
+You could also start a candid conversation about money, and ask questions about his relationship to it (read more about this in the book Rich Woman).

 Original publish date: August 04, 2016